Alaska, Discovering

 15. Found Fall Colors in Hope, Alaska

-We took a beautiful drive to Hope, Alaska, and feel like we drove to the end of the road which is at a campground!
+We took a beautiful drive to Hope, Alaska, and felt like we had driven to the end of the road—a campground!
 After getting off the Seward Highway, we took the 17-mile scenic drive into Hope.

 16. Enjoyed insanely beautiful views along the Glenn Allen Highway